– Heroic Deeds, No One Needs

 “Santos – Heroic deeds – no one needs”

-a conversation with Uli M Schueppel about the film “Wohnzimmer”, Berlin, 19th October 2005
+a conversation with Uli M Schueppel about the film at “Wohnzimmer”, Berlin, 19th October 2005

 The actual shooting phase of “Santos…” took place sporadically from winter 2000 until 2003.
 As soon as the moment was perfect, the night right or the morning ideal, the mask and a camera at hand, Ben Becker and Peppi Streich would start acting.
 As if they played music together.
 From 2003 to 2005, in the same sporadic manner, I buried myself in the work of conception, dramatic structure and montage of the altogether 46- hour long mini DV material.
 Secretly, it seemed to me as if we never really intended to publish the material – never really to hand it over to someone else.
 ‘How far can we actually go as regards privacy?’
 I was thinking later.
 And ‘Is this really anyone else’s business at all?
 Does anyone want and will anyone be able to understand this?
 And who of us could determine the moment – as concerns the shooting as well as the cutting/editing – at which such a project would ever be “completed”?
 Surely we might have continued it forever…